top of page

 • Brand Voice Brand voice is the unique personality that your brand presents to the world.
 It must run consistently through all your communications (social media, website, blog posts, emails, advertisements) no matter which teams are handling which channels, and it mustn’t change.

-• Unique Selling Proposition Whereas the value proposition is about WHAT you offer to the customer, the USP is about HOW the way you offer it differs from the competition.
+• Unique Selling Proposition Whereas the value proposition is about what you offer to the customer, the USP is about how the way you offer it differs from the competition.
 It's a customer-facing statement of differentiation from the competition.
 It should be assertive, specific, and defensible.
+It can be difficult, sometimes very difficult, to find an actionable USP for smaller IT companies and MSPs, but the time you take to think critically about your brand and market will pay dividends, whether direct or indirect.

 • Mission Statement A mission statement tells people why your brand does what it does.
 It's used to shape and communicate a company's culture and to clarify the values that drive it.